Skip to main content

 Definition of nanomaterials

 Within the EU, two definitions of nanomaterial exist.
-The definitions are used where relevant in Nordic Ecolabelling sets of criteria:
+The definitions are used where relevant in Nordic Swan Ecolabel criteria:

 Environmental background

 Nanomaterials are a diverse group of materials under the size of 100 nm, which can have altered properties compared to their bulk counterparts.
-Further, different sizes, shapes, surface modifications and coatings can also change their physical and chemical properties, which complicates the risk assessment.
-There is concern among regulators, scientists, environmental organisations and others about the insufficient scientific knowledge regarding the potential detrimental.
+Different sizes, shapes, surface modifications and coatings can also change their physical and chemical properties, which complicates the risk assessment.
+There is concern among regulators, scientists, environmental organisations and others about the insufficient scientific knowledge regarding the potential detrimental effects on health and the environment (see reference section).

 References to the text -->